Honeysuckle Wine: A Summer Solstice Treat

 - Place washed blossoms in primary fermentor and add 1 gallon of water and all other ingredients except yeast.
 Stir to dissolve sugar.
 Let sit overnight.

 - The next day, add the yeast.
 Stir daily until vigorous bubbling and frothing stops — about 6 days.
-Strain out blossoms and siphon into secondary fermentor.
+Strain out blossoms and fruit and siphon into secondary fermentor.
 Attach air lock.

 For a dry wine, rack in six weeks, then every three months for one year.
 Bottle.